On-route place guide

 Practical notes

 Norwalk helps Ohio open in a restrained, useful way.
-It gives the first Western Reserve pass a grounded western anchor without forcing the site into a much larger Ohio build.
+It gives the first Western Reserve pass a practical western anchor without forcing the site into a much larger Ohio build.

 Related route pages